 Fig 3.
-MAP Page Map Details (Layer Options) The many functions and features of your ONIX400 are organized into seven "pages" or screens of related information.
-Press MENU, then use the 5-way button to select (highlight) a page, then press "OK" (center button) to view that page.
+MAP Page Layer Options Press MENU, then use the 5-way button to select (highlight) a page, then press "OK" (center button) to view that page.
 The current page you are on is always indicated in the box at the top of the display, just below the "Bushnell" logo.
-Let's take a tour of the various pages and the options they provide: The MAP Page You will primarily refer to the MAP page while navigating with the ONIX400.
+The MAP page is the most commonly used, and has the greatest number of display options that can be layered over the basic map elements.
+1. The MAP Page You will primarily refer to the MAP page while navigating with the ONIX400.
 Using Bushnell's exclusive screen layering, this page can display multiple location and navigation related information in a single view.
-The following items are always displayed on this page: • Base Map (Fig. 1)-primary streets and location, similar to a basic road map. • Cursor-shows your location and direction.
-The cursor can assume one of three shapes (Fig. 2): -a crosshairs cursor that allows you to pan the map, check the position of waypoints or POI when moved over them, use as a distance measuring tool, or create routes. -a bearing arrow that shows your navigation direction when you are moving (or heading when you are not actively navigating) -a circle-"you are here locator" to display your current location relative to the map •Zoom Display Level-on lower left next to the Info Boxes.
+The following items are always displayed on this page: - Base Map (Fig. 1)-primary streets and location, similar to a basic road map. - Cursor-shows your location and direction.
+The cursor can assume one of three shapes (Fig. 2): - -a crosshairs cursor that allows you to pan the map, check the position of waypoints or POI when moved over them, use as a distance measuring tool, or create routes. - --a bearing arrow that shows your navigation direction when you are moving (or heading when you are not actively navigating) - --a circle-"you are here locator" to display your current location relative to the map •Zoom Display Level-on lower left next to the Info Boxes.
 Shows scale or actual distance represented by height of current display (e.g. "10.2km" span from top to bottom of screen).
 Use the "+" and "-" buttons to change the zoom level.
-MAP Page Details (Layering Options) You may choose to add other items to your view of the MAP page.
-To select these items, press the HOT button, then press the DOWN button to highlight "Map Detail," and press OK.
-Use the 5-way button to move up and down the options (Fig. 3), press the center button to select (check) or deselect (uncheck) the items you wish to include in your view.
-The Map Detail options list:
+MAP Page Layering Options You may choose to add other items to your view of the MAP page.
+To select these items, hold down the MENU button for 2 seconds, then press the UP button-you will see a map page layer options screen (Fig. 3).
+Use the 5-way button to move up and down the options, press the center button to select (check) or deselect (uncheck) the items you wish to include in your view.
+The MAP page layer options list: